- Violent Deaths

-The comparisons in the text have been tested for statistical significance to ensure that the differences are larger than might be expected due to sampling variation.
-Unless otherwise noted, all statements cited in the report are statistically significant at the .05 level.
+Comparisons in the text based on sample survey data have been tested for statistical significance to ensure that the differences are larger than might be expected due to sampling variation.
+Findings described in this report with comparative language (e.g., higher, lower, increase, and decrease) are statistically significant at the .05 level.
+Comparisons based on universe data do not require statistical testing, with the exception of linear trends.
 Several test procedures were used, depending upon the type of data being analyzed and the nature of the statement being tested.
 The primary test procedure used in this report was Student's t statistic, which tests the difference between two sample estimates.
 The t test formula was not adjusted for multiple comparisons.
 The formula used to compute the t statistic is as follows:

 where E1 and E2 are the estimates to be compared and se1 and se2 are their corresponding standard errors.
 Note that this formula is valid only for independent estimates.
 When the estimates are not independent (for example, when comparing a total percentage with that for a subgroup included in the total), a covariance term (i.e., 2 * r * se1 * se2) must be subtracted from the denominator of the formula: